WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

    can catch.
 If true it pushes the corresponding argument values of the exception onto the stack.

+### Exception references

+When caught, an exception is reified into an _exception reference_, a value of the new type `exnref`.
+Exception references can be used to `rethrow` the caught exception.

 ### Try-catch blocks

 A _try block_ defines a list of instructions that may need to process exceptions